 Santosha: Contentment - the ability to feel satisfied within the container of one’s immediate experience.
 Balance of the inflow and the outflow of the breath.
 Cultivating the contentment that exists in the spaces in between the breath.
 Resting in the self.
 Understanding that satisfaction with one’s immediate experience depends on being seated in the Self and not on external circumstances, which are always changing and beyond our control.

 Sutra 2:42: As a result of contentment, supreme peace and happiness are experienced.

 Tapah: Austerity - of mental and sensory impulses.

-Sutra 2:43: Self-discipline, austerity, destroy all impurities and gives rise to the perfection of the body, mind and the senses.
+Sutra 2:43: Self-discipline, austerity, destroys all impurities and gives rise to the perfection of the body, mind and the senses.